archiegerry/pgm-utilities/programming-project/README.txt

+Created by Archie Alistair Andrew Gerry for the Semester 2 Programming Project

+These utilities manipulate PGM image files in various ways.
+This includes echoing images, comparing two images, converting images from binary to ASCII (and vice-versa), and reducing an image by a given factor.
+All third-party images used are used for test purposes only.

-To run the submission, use the command:
+To run the utilities, use the command:
 "make all"
 From here, the makefile should create all the excecutables.